mmehdig/mmehdig.github.io/_posts/2016-10-16-hands-on-tensorflow-and-compositionality-toy-project.markdown

  $$ Horse\ \&\ Stripes = Zebra $$

  I am trying out different models which learn compositionality from data.
 One of these models is recurrent neural network called LSTM, which basically can be used as an encoder-decoder ([Cho et al. 2014](https://arxiv.org/abs/1406.1078)) who takes a sequence of inputs and produce outputs.
-In this example, if sequence of `["horse", "stripes"]` as input and `["zebra"]` as output.
+In this example, sequence of `["horse", "stripes"]` is input and `["zebra"]` should be the output.
 We encode each word with a vector to be able to do our magical mathematical operations, I will talk about word embeddings in future but lets jump to my toy example.

  What I will test here in my toy experiment is much simpler than my zebra example.
 The compositionality is much more clear in simple math operations such as adding two natural numbers $$ a + b = c $$: